XiekangZhang/everything_about_python/python_crash_course/Project_3_web_applications/README.md

 ## Page inheritance
 - template tag: _{% url %}_, _{% extends %}_, _{% block/endblock content %}_
 _ _{% for/endfor %}_, _{% empty %}_
+- In Django templates, a vertical line (|) represents a template filter -- a function that modifies the value in a template variable.

 ## Create a superuser
 - create a superuser by giving _python manage.py createsuperuser_